-After teasing the device yesterday without revealing much detail about it, Vivo launched the first handset of the U-series, the Vivo U1, at China today.
-With dimensions of 155.11×75.09×8.28mm and weighing 163.5 gms. , Vivo U1 sports a 6.2 inch LCD HD+ (1520×720 pixels) waterdrop notch fitted display.
+After teasing the device yesterday without revealing much detail about it, Vivo launched the first handset of the U-series, the Vivo U1, in China today.
+With dimensions of 155.11×75.09×8.28mm and weighing 163.5 gms.
+Vivo U1 sports a 6.2-inch LCD HD+ (1520×720 pixels) waterdrop notch fitted display.
 Surrounded on four sides by very slim bezels, the phone has a screen-to-body ratio of 88.6%, an aspect ratio of 19:9, and a 2.5D curved glass on top.

 The Vivo U1 shall run on Android Oreo 8.1 out-of-the-box based Funtouch OS 4.5.
 It is protected by a rear fingerprint scanner and face recognition.
 The user may avail the help of the device’s pre-installed Jovi AI assistant.
 It connects via 4G LTE, Wi-Fi, Bluetooth 5.0, and GPS and receives its power from a 4300 mAh battery.

 Launched in shades of Starry Night Black, Aurora, and Aurora Red, the Vivo U1 will be available in China at prices of RMB 799 for the 32GB+3GB RAM variant, RMB 999 for 64GB+3GB RAM, and RMB 1,199 for 64GB+4GB RAM.
-The device is all set to go on sale this 26th February in China and has also been listed on Vivo’s official online store.
-As of now, no information has been revealed about the device’s global launch or launch in India.
+The device is all set to go on sale this 26th of February in China and has also been listed on Vivo’s official online store.
+As of now, no information about the device’s global launch or launch in India has been revealed.